7kfpun/portfolio/README.md

 ## Screenshots

 ### Dashboard View
+Portfolio overview with statistics and currency breakdown

+### Positions Report
+Detailed positions table with filtering and sorting

+### Heatmaps Report
+Visual charts for portfolio allocation and top positions

+### Transaction Management
 Transaction statistics with breakdowns by type and currency

-### Data Table
-Sortable, filterable table with search functionality

-### Portfolio Overview
-Interactive charts plus refined tables with filters for holdings

 ## Installation